 On completion of this course, the student will be able to:

-- become familiar with key debates in bioethics including abortion and euthanasia
+- become familiar with key debates in some area or area of applied ethics

-- understand the relationship between normative theory, metaethical theory, and the idea of applied ethics.
+- understand the relationship between normative theory, metaethical theory, and applied ethics

 |Graduate Attributes and Skills